 - Nes gadol hayah sham (נס גדול היה שם = ): a great miracle happened there

 - Chag sameach (חַג שָׂמֵחַ) = Happy holiday

 Another symbol of Hanukkah that has been popularized besides the menorah is the dreidel, a traditional Jewish game that involves spinning a four-sided top inscribed with Hebrew letters.
 The letters are Nun, Gimel, Hey, and Shin.
 These are intended to be an acronym for the Hebrew holiday saying Nes Gadol Hayah Sham or “a great miracle happened there.”

 Jessica says you’re likely to hear lots of singing around the table and traditional songs or blessings for the holiday.
 One you might hear is freilichen chanukkah, which is happy Hanukkah in Yiddish.

 What are some traditional Hanukkah foods?

 Many of the traditional foods enjoyed at Hanukkah, including latkes and sufganiyot (jelly doughnuts) are fried in oil, which symbolizes the miracle of the oil used to light the menorah.
-But coach Jessica says it’s actually also customary to eat cheese during Hannukah to celebrate the ingenuity and bravery of a Jewish heroine.
+Jessica says it’s also customary to eat cheese during Hanukkah to celebrate the ingenuity and bravery of a Jewish heroine.

 “The custom of eating cheese is attributed to the actions of Judith, a Jew whose brave actions helped turn the tide of a battle between the Jews and the Seleucids.
 She seduced Holofernes, a general in the enemy army, and gave him salty cheese to make him thirsty so he would drink a lot of wine.
 When Holofernes passed out drunk, Judith cut off his head.
 Before latkes were made out of potatoes they had been commonly made from cheese.
 Today cheese or dairy in any form is customary.”